ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 - `ch4-models.qmd` with the construction of the prediction models (chapter 4)
 - `ch5-references.qmd` with the references (chapter 5)
-- `render-multiple.R` with a script to create multiple reports
+- `quarto-render-basic-report.R` with a script to create the basic report with parameters
-- `render-single.R` with a script to create one report
+- `quarto-render-advanced-report.R` with a script to create the advanced report with parameters
 - `renv.lock` with the versions of the packages
 - `x-a-appendix-abbreviations.qmd` with an explanation of the abbreviation used in the reports (appendix A)